Keonapang/protein-binder-design/README.md

 ## 4. Run RFDiffusion and ProteinMPNN

-1. In your current bash terminal, run the following:
+1. In the same terminal, run the following:

 ```bash
     # Define the cycle-to-target_sequence mapping.
 For simplicity, we use the first two target sequences as example.